KerosuoLab/Shapemetrics/README.md

 cmp(6,:)  = [0.1,0.9,1];   % light blue
 cmp(7,:)  = [0.6,0.9,0.4]; % green
 ```
-The way to access this color map is to use the following variable as an arrow that points the color user wants to start with.
-Default is to start with color number 1 (dark blue):
+The way to access this color map is to use the following variable as an arrow that points to the color the user wants to start with.
+The default is to start with color number 1 (dark blue):
 ```
 counter = 1;
 ```
-The counter is a loop variable which goes through the number of branches we chose previously.
-Next step is to create sub cluster  and fill it with the the cells in chosen branches (structure with list "cells_of_interest" in it).
-In addition, we show the original image as a z-projection on the screen.
+The counter is a loop variable which goes through the number of branches previously chosen.
+The next step is to create a sub cluster and fill it with the the cells in chosen branches (structure with list "cells_of_interest" in it).
+In addition, the original image appears as a z-projection on the screen.
 This will be background for the chosen cell group's cetroid dots:
 ```
 sub_cluster = struct('cells_of_interest',[]);
 CellIdentities = cat(1,xp.CellIdentities);